hackclub/OnBoard/projects/LoRa Messenger/README.md

 tutorial: # Link to the tutorial if you used one
 ---

-# LoRa Messenger for The Trail
+# LoRa Meshenger for The Trail

+mesh + messenger = meshenger

 This is a device me, evan, cosmin, alex p, and krisk created for the trail event This device utilizes LoRa technology to send text messages between users even over long distances.